Series 1: Letters received & papers filed with them (1822 - 1827)

 Immigration and Shipping

-The letters refer to the arrival and movement of the following vessels: Rajahgopaul, Monsoon, Genghis Khan, John Fielden, Fortitude, Florentina, Lady Elgin, Madras, Bramble, Harp, and Tom Tough.
+This series includes correspondence related to shipping and immigration and mentions the following vessels: Rajahgopaul, Monsoon, Genghis Khan, John Fielden, Fortitude, Florentina, Lady Elgin, Madras, Bramble, Harp, and Tom Tough.

 Description